jerome2n/cf-ex-phpmyadmin/README.md

   Access your application URL in the browser.
 Login with the credentials for your service.
 If you need to find these, just run this command and look for the VCAP_SERVICES environment variable under the `System Provided` section.

   ```bash
   cf env <app-name>
   ```
+1. Phpmyadmin will be available at: <base-url>/phpmyadmin

+1. Your app will be available at root url: <base-url>

 ### How It Works